Carbon Cycle & Ecosystems

 The North American Carbon Program (NACP) is a multidisciplinary research program to obtain scientific understanding of North America's carbon sources and sinks and of changes in carbon stocks needed to meet societal concerns and to provide tools for decision makers.
 Successful execution of the NACP will require an unprecedented level of coordination among observational, experimental, and modeling efforts regarding terrestrial, oceanic, atmospheric, and human components.
 The NACP is supported by a number of different federal agencies through a variety of intramural and extramural funding mechanisms and award instruments.
 NACP will rely upon a rich and diverse array of existing observational networks, monitoring sites, and experimental field studies in North America and its adjacent oceans.
 Integrating these different program activities and maximizing synergy amongst them, will require expert guidance beyond the norm for large field programs in Earth system science and global climate change.

-The Ocean Carbon and Biogechemistry Program (OCB) was established in 2006 as one of the major activities of the U.S. Carbon Cycle Science Program, an interagency body that coordinates and facilitates activities relevant to carbon cycle science, climate, and global change issues.
+The Ocean Carbon and Biogeochemistry Program (OCB) was established in 2006 as one of the major activities of the U.S. Carbon Cycle Science Program, an interagency body that coordinates and facilitates activities relevant to carbon cycle science, climate, and global change issues.
 The scientific mission of OCB is to study the evolving role of the ocean in the global carbon cycle, in the face of environmental variability and change through studies of marine biogeochemical cycles and associated ecosystems.

 Associated Earth Science Division Missions, Instruments, and Data Sets

 The table below lists Earth missions that are relevant to the Carbon Cycle and Ecosystems Focus Area in all phases.
+Learn more about the mission phases: operating, under development, under study, and past.

 |LDCM/ Landsat 8|